whitenode/riak_mapreduce_utils/README.markdown

 **tags** - This field is optional and must contain the tag (or list of tags) to follow when link-walking.
 If this parameter is not specified, or is set to "_", all links will be followed.

-**retain** - This parameter is optional and detaults to *true*.
+**retain** - This parameter is optional and defaults to *true*.
 It specifies whether the input should be retained as part of the result set or not.
 If set to false, only records retrieved through links are returned.

-###Example
+Below is an example of a valid configuration based on the testdata specified above.

+    "{
+        "bucket":"master",
+        "tags":["first","last"],
+        "retain":"false"
+    }"

+###Examples

 **Follow all links while retaining input records**